merenlab/anvio/anvio/docs/programs/anvi-run-interacdome.md

 {{ codestart }}
 anvi-run-interacdome -c %(contigs-db)s \
 {{ codestop }}

-{:.notice}
-If you get an error that looks something like this:  "File/Path Error: No such file: 'PathToAnvio/anvio/data/misc/Interacdome/representable_interactions.txt' :/" It's because you forgot to run %(anvi-setup-interacdome)s or you forgot to link to the %(interacdome-data)s with the `--interacdome-data-dir` parameter.

-{:.notice}
-If instead you get an error that looks something like this: "FileNotFoundError: [Errno 2] No such file or directory: 'PathToAnvio/anvio/data/misc/Interacdome/Pfam.version'" after a warning that Anvi'o will try to unpack your Pfam database, that means you forgot to run %(anvi-setup-pfams)s

 If you want to annotate potential ligand-binding positions in your sequences instead of domain-binding properties, you can choose to only use Pfams that correspond to domain-ligand interactions that had nonredundant instances across three or more distinct PDB entries and achieved a cross-validated precision of at least 0.5.